nanocurrency/nano-docs/docs/node-implementation/introduction.md

 title: Node Implementation - Introduction
-description: An overview of the Nano node implementation being developed by the Nano Foundation and broader Nano community
+description: An overview of the nano node implementation being developed by the Nano Foundation and broader Nano community

 # Node Implementation - Introduction